- Catering, Staffing Glorious Food

 - Lighting Equipment BML-Blackbird Theatrical Services

 - Lighting Equipment Vari-lite

 Search our directory

-Who says guests won't trek to the outer boroughs?
+NEW YORK Who says guests won't trek to the outer boroughs?
 Braving mass transit, shuttle buses and taxisnot to mention humid and rainy weatherartists, donors and members of the press came to an enormous preview party that celebrated the Museum of Modern Art's new temporary building in Long Island City, Queens.
 (Dubbed MoMA QNS, the former Swingline staple factory will house the museum's permanent and special exhibitions until the vast renovation at MoMA's 53rd Street headquarters is complete in 2005.)
 A whopping 5,000 guests showed up to catch a sneak peek of the museum, and the crowds were so large that a few hours into the event, many were still stranded outside the barricades.

 MoMA used its neighbor, the United Envelope building, for the party, and closed off 33rd Street in front of the museum.
 A tent from Starr Tents enclosed a large part of the block and housed bars and buffet stations supplied by Glorious Food, which served a Latin-inspired menu that included paella with shrimp, chicken, chorizo and vegetables, as well as white corn salad and boards laden with Spanish cheeses.
 Numerous trays of hors d'oeuvres and sweets were passed throughout the tent and adjoining lounge areas in the United Envelope space.